raspberrypilearning/charting-champions/en/step_3.md

 --- /task ---

 --- task ---
+1
 **Test:** Run your code and look at the text it prints out.

 Notice how the list is surrounded by the same square brackets — `[]` — you used to make a list.
-Also, the items in the list are separted by commas, just like your lists were.
+Also, the strings in the list are separted by commas, just like your lists were.

 ```
-Lines:  ['team,medals', 'United States,2399', 'Russia,1413', 'Great Britain,1304', 'France,780', 'Germany,671', 'Italy,549', 'Sweden,483', 'Hungary,476', 'China,473', 'Australia,468', 'Japan,398' … 'Sudan,1', 'Togo,1', 'Tonga,1', 'United Arab Emirates,1', 'Virgin Islands,1', 'Liechtenstein,0']
+Lines:  ['team,medals', 'United States,2399', 'Russia,1413', … 'Virgin Islands,1', 'Liechtenstein,0']
 ```

 --- /task ---